You choose how to receive your funds, either as a lump sum, line of credit, monthly advances or any combination of these.

 A reverse mortgage has certain advantages over other types of home equity-based loans.
 Since a HECM reverse mortgage is FHA-insured,* if the loan balance ever exceeds the value of your home you and your heirs are not responsible to pay the excess.
-As long as you satisfy your loan obligations, which include maintaining your home, paying your real estate taxes, property insurance and any homeowners association (HOA) fees.
+As long as you satisfy your loan obligations, which include maintaining your home, paying your real estate taxes, and property insurance.

 I just so happen to have a reverse mortgage.
 The best thing I ever did in my life.

 You get to stay in the house and that's a really good thing.
 Especially since you still own the house.¹